 - A bowl or tub of water

-- Absorbant materials, such as sponges and wash cloths.
+- Absorbent materials, such as sponges and wash cloths.

-- Non absorbant materials, such as plastic blocks or pencils.
+- Non absorbent materials, such as plastic blocks or pencils.

 - Place the sponge in the water first to demonstrate how it absorbs the water.
 Does a dry sponge absorb better than a wet sponge?
 Can you hold the wet sponge up in the air without the water escaping?